Elin O'Hara Slavick

 elin o'Hara slavick is an interdisciplinary artist, poet, professor, curator, critic and activist.
 She began teaching in the department of art at the University of North Carolina at Chapel Hill in 1994, where she held the titles of distinguished term professor, associate chair and director of graduate studies.
+Sheis currently the Artist-in-Residence in the College of Health Sciences, UC, Irvine.
+She was the Huntington Art and Research Fellow at Caltech in 2022.

 Career

 Slavick received a BA from Sarah Lawrence College and a MFA in photography from the School of the Art Institute of Chicago.
 Her work has been exhibited internationally in both solo and group exhibitions.
 Her published books include Bomb After Bomb: A Violent Cartography (with a forward from Howard Zinn) and After Hiroshima (with an essay by James Elkins).
 She was once represented by Cohen Gallery in Los Angeles.

 In 2018, she has published a chapbook of Surrealist poems entitled Cameramouth (SurVision Books, Ireland.)

 Personal life

-Slavick was raised by a German mother and a Catholic father, and began taking photographs as a young child.
-Her parents were leftists.
+Slavick was raised by a German mother and a nationless Catholic father, and began taking photographs as a very young child.
+Her parents are progressive pacifists, activists against war and hunger, greed and corruption.
 Slavick is married to epidemiologist David Richardson and has two children.